 Some of the common safety measures could include providing ergonomic equipment such as:

 Most of the jobs that were able to see transitions to work from home environments revolve around computers.
 This includes customer service call takers, data entry professionals, professional writers, graphic designers, and more.
 Unfortunately, these types of workers were already prone to sustaining repetitive stress injuries, particularly carpal tunnel syndrome.

 Carpal tunnel syndrome develops over longer periods of time after a worker performs the same motion over and over again.
 This can result in extreme pain of the hands and wrists, tenderness in that area, as well as numbness, and weakness.
 Carpal tunnel syndrome can completely prevent somebody from performing their job duties and often requires surgery to repair the damage.
 It is in the interest of employers to take steps to prevent carpal tunnel syndrome from developing.

 If you or somebody you care about has sustained a repetitive motion injury as a result of working from home, you need to speak to an attorney as soon as possible.
-At Koszdin, Fields, Sherry & Katz, our qualified and experienced team understands California workers’ compensation laws, and we are ready to get to work on your case.
+At Koszdin, Fields & Sherry, our qualified and experienced team understands California workers’ compensation laws, and we are ready to get to work on your case.
 Let us analyze the situation surrounding your injuries so we can determine whether you are entitled to coverage of medical bills, lost wages if you are unable to work, pain and suffering damages, and more.
 When you need a Los Angeles repetitive motion injury attorney, you can reach out to us for a free consultation by clicking here or calling 800-747-3447.